clackups/chahor_rotary_keyboard/README.md

 Firmware
 --------

+The firmawe is tested with RP2040, using Waveshare RP2040-Tiny for production, and RP2040 Pico for development.

 The firmware is written in Rust and it needs the following preparation steps.
 The following instructions are suitable for ubuntu or Debian.